Lighting technician, broadcasting/film/video

 - manual dexterity and a good level of physical fitness

-- the ability to work well under pressure and to deadlines
+- the ability to work well under pressure and meet tight deadlines in a fast-paced environment

-- understanding of health and safety legislation and procedures
+- knowledge and understanding of health and safety regulations and procedures.

 Work experience